folio-org/stripes-experiments/stripes-connect/api.md

 * A component's resource names are defined by the keys in its _data manifest_.
-The value associated with each key is tied to the resource specified by its parameters.
-In general, that value is a list of records: some components will deal only with a single record from that list.
+The value associated with each key is tied to the resource specified by its parameters -- for example, the `root` and `path` of a REST resource.
+In general, that value is a list of
+  records: some components will deal only with a single record from that list.

+  * XXX For example, `PatronEdit.js` deals only with a single record;
+    but it works with the `patrons` resource, which is a list of records, and picks out the one it wants using `patrons.find((p) =>  { return p._id === patronid })`.
+    If I have understoodd this correctly, it looks like a grotesque inefficiency that will quickly become unworkable as we start to use large patron databases.

 * In general, a Stripes module contains multiple connected components.
 The data manifest is specific per-component.
 Components